Venomahmed/book-management/README.md

 # Technical Task: Book Management System

-Objective: Design and implement a robust RESTful API that manages books and their authors.
+Objective: Design and implement a robust RESTful API that manages bookEntities and their authorEntities.

 ## <u>Requirements:</u>
 * Project Setup: